Removing calluses on feet

 After soaking, use a mild soap to wash your feet thoroughly.
 Remove any dirt and soap residue.
 Gently dry your feet with a towel.
 Make sure your feet are completely dry before proceeding.

 This is the most important part of the procedure.
-Use a callus file or pumice stone to gently remove calluses.
-Work in a light, downward motion and do not apply too much pressure to avoid damaging healthy skin.
+Use a callus file or pumice stone to gently remove the callus.
+Work in a light, downward motion and do not apply too much pressure to avoid damaging the healthy skin.

-Keep filing gently until you notice the calluses begin to disappear.
+Continue filing gently until you notice the callus starting to disappear.
 Be patient; it may take a while.

-After removing calluses, it is important to keep your feet well moisturized.
+After removing the callus, it is important to hydrate your feet well.
 Apply a foot cream to keep your skin soft and supple.
-Massage the cream into your feet, including the areas where you have removed calluses.
+Massage the cream into your feet, including the areas where you removed calluses.

-Calluses in hard-to-reach areas can be quite annoying.
+Calluses in hard-to-reach places can be quite annoying.
 You may have tried to remove it yourself, but that can be painful and frustrating.

-Fortunately, there is a better option: go to a pedicurist for professional callus removal on your feet.
+Fortunately, there is a better option: go to a podiatrist for professional callus removal from your feet.

-A pedicurist has special tools and methods to effectively treat your feet.
+A podiatrist has special tools and methods to effectively treat your feet.
 In addition, they can advise you on how to care for your feet to prevent recurrence.